kasirajanss93/platform9-messenger/README.md

 # platform9-messenger

 This is a Messaging system where different clients can communicate with each other.
-The design is done to handle the asynchronous request similar to ACTOR model implementation i.e each client will have its own mailbox where the message sits.
+The design is done to handle the asynchronous request similar to ACTOR model implementation i.e each client will have its own mailbox where the message is received.

 Assumptions